Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Methods

 \section{Methods}

 \paragraph{Retrospective Downsampled Perfusion Study} Resting perfusion scans from 28 subjects undergoing clinically ordered CMR were utilized for this study under an IRB-approved protocol.
 Images were acquired with free-breathing during intravenous injection of 0.075 mmol/kg of Gadovist at 3 cc/second over 60 heartbeats in a 3T scanner (Siemens MAGNETOM Skyra).
 Each study included 3 to 5 short-axis perfusion slice locations.
-Images were acquired with the following sequence parameters: GRE with separate calibration data, resolution 2.1$\times$2.4 mm$^2$, $R=2$ uniform sampling, SR preparation 5 pulse train, TI 100 ms, TR 2.63 ms, TE 1.17 ms. Images were reconstructed with per frame HICU (HICU 2D) to serve as the reference.
+Images were acquired with the following sequence parameters: GRE with separate calibration data, resolution 2.1$\times$2.4 mm$^2$, $R=2$ uniform sampling, SR preparation 5 pulse train, TI 100 ms, TR 2.63 ms, TE 1.17 ms. Images were reconstructed with per frame HICU (HICU 2D) \cite{zhao2021high} to serve as the reference.
 Before downsampling, the datasets were compressed to 9 coils using SVD coil compression.
+We selected the same net acceleration rate $R$ for both CAIPI and SMILE acquisitions, meaning that the total number of PE lines acquired was identical for both techniques for all comparisons.
+For SMILE, the net acceleration rate $R$ corresponds to the in-plane acceleration rate relative to the fully sampled extended FOV for a given resolution, regardless of the MB factor; whereas for CAIPI, $R$ is the product of the in-plane acceleration rate and the MB factor.
+Note that the extended factor of FOV and MB factor do not need to be the same for SMILE.

-For the MB=3 experiments, we used a net acceleration rate of $R=6$ for both CAIPI and SMILE acquisition and reconstruction.
+For the MB = 3 experiments, we used a net $R=6$ for both CAIPI and SMILE acquisition and reconstruction on 16 datasets.
+The SMILE and CAPI acquisitions and reconstruction had the same total number of PE lines.
 For CAIPI, we employed an in-plane $R=2$ uniform sampling pattern with traditional phase modulation, while for SMILE, we used a $3\times$ extended FOV with a CAVA sampling pattern and uniform distributed slices in the extended FOV.
-This approach ensured that both CAIPI and SMILE acquisitions had the same total number of phase encoding lines.
+This approach ensured that both CAIPI and SMILE acquisitions had the same total number of PE lines.
 We adopted CAVA sampling not only for its demonstrated effectiveness in 2D per-frame SMILE reconstruction but also for its additional benefit of enhancing incoherence in the transform temporal dimension.

-Similarly, for the MB=5 experiment, we used a net acceleration rate of $R=5$ for both techniques, with a $5\times$ extended FOV and uniform distributed slices in the extended FOV for SMILE and no in-plane downsampling for CAIPI.
-This choice was driven by the limited performance of conventional methods with a $2\times$ in-plane acceleration for MB=5 CAIPI acquisition, which would result in a total acceleration of $R=10$.
+Similarly, for the MB = 5 experiment, we used a net $R=5$ for both techniques on 12 datasets, with a $5\times$ extended FOV and uniform distributed slices in the extended FOV for SMILE and no in-plane downsampling for CAIPI.
+This choice was driven by the limited performance of conventional methods with a $2\times$ in-plane acceleration for MB = 5 CAIPI acquisition, which would result in a net $R=10$.